HomeLos AngelesStudio City

 Studio City Overview

-Buying a Home in Studio City, CA
+Flat-Fee Home Buying in Studio City, CA

 Studio City occupies a prime position at the eastern end of the San Fernando Valley, nestled between the Santa Monica Mountains to the south and the flatlands stretching toward Burbank to the north.
 Bounded by Coldwater Canyon to the west, Lankershim Boulevard to the east, Mulholland Drive to the south, and Ventura Freeway (US-101) to the north, Studio City covers approximately 3.7 square miles and is home to roughly 35,000 residents.